spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/airgap.md

 ![An architecture diagram outlining the five different install phases](/enterprise-version_air-gap-repo_overview-order-diagram.png)

-1. Download the airgap setup binary from the support team.
+1. Download the airgap setup binary from the URL provided by the support team.
 The airgap setup binary is a self-extracting archive that contains the Palette platform manifests, images, and required packs.
 The airgap setup binary is a one-time use binary for uploading VerteX images and packs to your OCI registry.
 You will not use the airgap setup binary again after the initial installation.
+This step must be completed in an environment with internet access.

+2. Move the airgap setup binary to the airgap environment.
+The airgap setup binary is used to extract the manifest content and upload the required images and packs to your private OCI registry.
+Start the airgap setup binary in a Linux Virtual Machine (VM).

+3. The airgap script will push the required images and packs to your private OCI registry.

-2. Extract the manifest content from the airgap setup binary.
-The manifest content is hosted on a file server.
+4. Extract the manifest content from the airgap setup binary.
+The manifest content must be hosted on a web server that is accessible from the airgap environment.
+You can use the same Linux VM from step 2 to host the manifest content or use a different web server.

-3. Install VerteX using the Palette CLI.
-The Palette CLI is used to install VerteX into your vSphere environment.
+5. Install Palette using the Palette CLI or the Kubernetes Helm chart.

-4. Configure your VerteX environment.
+6. Configure your VerteX environment.

 ## Get Started